Current bills affecting animals, the status and what, if any, action is needed (updated July 4, 2014):

 - HB 1517: Designates the shelter pet as the official pet of the Commonwealth of Pennsylvania.
 Introduced by Representative Mike Schlossberg and 12 co-sponsors.

 - HB 1759: Require pet shops in the Commonwealth to display certain information on the cages of dogs that are offered for sale.
 Introduced by Rep. Kevin Schreiber + 42 co-sponsors.
+Status: Passed House Agriculture Committee.
+Action needed: please contact your state representative to ask them to support.

 - HB 2015: Amends PA Cruelty Code by replacing “willfully and maliciously” with “intentionally, knowingly or recklessly” when an individual is accused of engaging in cruelty to domestic animals.
 Introduced by Rep. Marty Flynn + 32 co-sponsors.